-However, in a typical home the cost of heating water is likely to exceed 10% of the energy bill or approximately a quarter of the fuel used by the boiler.
+However, in a typical home the cost of heating water is likely to reach around 17% of the energy bill or approximately a quarter of the fuel used by the boiler.
 This may seem high, but remember you need hot water all year round, whereas heating is seasonal.

 The true cost of hot water should also take account of the cost of the water supply itself, which in some cases can be as high as the cost of heating it.

 Some people can save by switching to a water meter – as a rough guide, if you have more bedrooms than you have people living in your home a meter is worth looking into.